hadenlabs/terraform-aws-openvpn/.github/ISSUE_TEMPLATE.md

----
-name: 🐛 Bug report
-about: Create a report to help us improve
-labels: type/bug
----

 ## The problem

 Briefly describe the issue you are experiencing (or the feature you want to see added).
 Tell us what you were trying to do and what happened instead.
 Remember, this is _not_ a place to ask questions.